Domino provides bundles of offline installation media for use when

 .tar archive that must be extracted before

 tar -xvf docker-images-5.x.x.tar

 file and load the associated Docker images for a specific Domino version

 To load images into your private registry, run

 and pass in the URL of your registry as an argument.
 The script expects

 to run in the same directory as the

 python domino-load-images.py your-registry-url.domain:port

-Once images have been loaded into your private registry you’re ready to install Domino.
+Once images have been loaded into your private registry and charts have been loaded into a running application registry server, you’re ready to install Domino.